matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 ### Signature validation

 Firstly, we need to implement the signature validation process.
 Since we are building a two-account multisig, let's pass its owners' addresses in the constructor.
-For signature validation, we will use OpenZeppelin's utility libraries for dealing with `ECDSA`.
+In this tutorial, we use the OpenZeppelin's `ECDSA` library for signature validation.

 Add the following import: